 Step4

-Review seat and delivery details
+Review seats and delivery notes.

 Check whether the seats are together and review the delivery method and any seller notes.